NCSIS/ncdpi-state-extracts/README.md

 ## Random Notes

 ### Email Addresses
-Email addresses in the State Edition database are stored in the __Contact__ table for students and in the __StudentContact__ table for staff.
-The Contact table can be a simple join on personID.
-The StudentContact table needs a join on personID and a relationship value of "self."
-At the District Edition level, all emails are in __StudentContact__ with a relationship value of "self."
+Email addresses in the State Edition database are stored in the __Contact__ table for students and staff.
+If a staff member is also a parent, the email may be in the __StudentContact__ table instead.
+The Contact table is a simple join on personID and districtID.
+The StudentContact table needs a join on personID, districtID, and a relationship value of "self."

 This value also fills the Alias ID field for Students and Staff.

 ### Alias ID

-This would opt-in everyone to alias ID.
+This enables alias ID for all PSUs.
 Alias ID will fill with student or staff emails.
-Currently, this is determined by an opt-in table at SAS.
-Moving forward, everyone will be opted-in by default and each PSU can choose whether or not to advertise or use it.
+Previously, this was determined by an opt-in table at SAS.
+With Infinite Campus, everyone is opted-in by default and each PSU can choose whether or not to advertise or use it.

 ### Multivalued Teacher UID Field